vgesteljasper/Router/README.md

 The `Route` instance contains all the data from the request including:

+- headers
 - url
 - path
 - method
-- headers
 - query
 - payload

-As well as the names of the controller and possible middleware you define for that route.
+..., as well as the handler you set for it.
-This way you can call the required actions based on the matched route.

 **_Note:_** This little library is still in a very early stage.